Share this Post

 Arrive in Oaxaca

-DAY 2 - Thursday, July 13
+DAY 2 - July 18

-Teotitlan - The Sierra Norte
+Weaving in Teotitlan and the Sierra Norte

 Get checked into your cabin and relax, or enjoy an afternoon hike in the dense pine forests.
 Dinner is at the local 'comedor', served by women from the village who take turns cooking.
 The food is locally grown and delicious.
 Be sure to step outside to enjoy some amazing stargazing.

-DAY 3 - Friday, July 14
+DAY 4 - July 20

 Trek to Cuajimoloyas

-DAY 4 - Saturday, July 15
+DAY 5 - July 21

-Mushroom Hunt & Activities
+Mushroom Hunt & Wild Mushroom Festival

-DAY 5 - Sunday, July 16
+DAY 6 - July 22

-Wild Mushroom Festival
+Wild Mushroom Festival - Oaxaca City

 Today after breakfast is the formal festival procession and exhibition of all the mushrooms that were collected.
 Awards go to the biggest and rarest.
 There are talks on the importance of 'hongos' along with more workshops on cultivation and cooking with mushrooms.
-In the late afternoon, you will be transferred back to Oaxaca City and checked into the hotel.
+We will have a mushroom cooking class and be able to enjoy the flavors of our hard work.

-DAY 6 - Monday, July 17
+DAY 7 - July 23

 Guelaguetza and Mezcal Festivals

-DAY 7 - Tuesday, July 18
+DAY 8 - July 24